aliskhannn/order-service/README.md

 ## Running the Application with Docker Compose

-To build and start all services (backend, frontend, Kafka, Redis):
+To build and start all services (backend, frontend, Kafka etc):

 ```bash
 make docker-up